LLNL/FPChecker/README.md

 # FPChecker

-**FPChecker** (or Floating-Point Checker) is a compiler framework to check for floating-point exceptions in CUDA.
+**FPChecker** (or Floating-Point Checker) is a framework to check for floating-point exceptions in CUDA.
 It is designed as a Clang/LLVM extension that instruments CUDA code to catch floating-point exceptions at runtime.

 ## Detectable Errors and Warnings
 FPChecker detects floating-point computations that produce: